ankitsharmaMCET/testpkg/README.md

 ## Installation

-You can install the development version of testpkg from [GitHub](https://github.com/) with:
+here you can install the development version of testpkg from [GitHub](https://github.com/) with:

 ``` r